jpmens/check-mqtt/README.md

 This plugin connects to the specified broker and subscribes to a topic.
 Upon successful subscription, a message is published to said topic, and the plugin expects to receive that payload within `max_wait` seconds.

 ## Prerequisite
-This module needs jsonpath-rw.
+This module can use jsonpath-rw.
 To install, use `$ pip install jsonpath-rw`

 ## Configuration